griffinfarrow/bhf_classification/README.md

 - Alternatively, is the way that we're pre-processing the data (transformations) actually not very sensible?
 - Or is ResNet18 just not the way to go?

 It does seem to be the case that the CLAHE contrast thing we're applying is washing out the images so there is nothing on them and the resizing is introducing artifacts.

+I think something might be happening with class imbalance/some classes not having any predictions made for them.
+With significant changes, I still got the exact same accuracy score (seems unlikely).
+I'm getting the error that some classes have zero predictions made for them, which is setting a lot of the metrics to zero.
+This seems really unlikely, so I suspect something a bit fishy is happening.
+This could do with a bit more investigation.